MicrosoftLearning/MS-4009-Extend-Microsoft-Copilot-for-Microsoft-365-with-Copilot-Studio/Instructions/Labs/Connector-actions/Exercise-create-connector-action.md

 In this task, you will configure a connector action for the MSN Weather connector.

 1. Go to [Copilot Studio](https://copilotstudio.microsoft.com)
+1. Review or dismiss the Welcome wizard, if applicable.
 1. Select **Library** in the left navigation.
 This is the place where you have to be when you want to extend a first-party Copilot.
 1. Select **Add an item** at the top.
 1. Select **Copilot for Microsoft 365** in the Copilot selection screen.